sciZer0/7/v/README.md

 * on dismissing a person (possibly anonymous) from the position of the Validator-Developer.
 * on changing – either increasing or decreasing – the rate of the GTT by 5%

 The Appointing/Dismissing Proposal is just a specific Public Address (the public key of a keypair) which is associated with a certain person (possibly anonymous), relying on the person’s declaring.

+The applicant (person) in order to prove their qualification and usefulness for the Vote blockchain, can use Hyde Park.

+# Hyde Park

+Hyde Park is a set internet platforms for expressing various opinions and offering proposals, including, proposals on appointing/dismissing.

+# Incentives for Developers

+On the Vote blockchain, there are 100 positions of Validator-Developer.

+Annual Donation
+Anua

+Any needed rules and incentives can be enforced with the Vote blockchain..